ansys/pystk/doc/source/api/ansys/stk/core/graphics/ITriangleMeshPrimitiveFactory.rst

 ITriangleMeshPrimitiveFactory
 =============================

-.. py:class:: ITriangleMeshPrimitiveFactory
+.. py:class:: ansys.stk.core.graphics.ITriangleMeshPrimitiveFactory

    object

    Render a triangle mesh in the 3D scene.
 Examples of triangle meshes include polygons on the globe (e.g. states or countries), terrain and imagery extents, ellipses, and extrusions.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ITriangleMeshPrimitiveFactory

 Overview
 --------